Kurinnyi/Jax-Rs-Auto-Mock/README.md

 # Jax-Rs-Auto-Mock
-This project provides a glue code and simple declarative DSL to quickly create and run Service virtualization server that matches jax-rs interface contract.
+This project provides a glue code and simple declarative DSL to quickly create and run Service Virtualization server that matches jax-rs interface contract.
 <br>
-For more information, please refer to the example project https://github.com/Kurinnyi/Jax-Rs-Auto-Mock-Example<br>
+For a working example, please refer to the example project https://github.com/Kurinnyi/Jax-Rs-Auto-Mock-Example<br>
 ### Use cases of the project
 Common`JAX-RS` REST service contains so-called `Resource` - classes or interfaces with annotations.
 ```java